saivarmaatti03/Techplement/README.md

 This application utilizes a random module in python.
-And uses some basic techniques to generate a random password
+And uses some basic techniques of python to generate a random password